What Are the Differences Between IVF, IUI, and ICSI?

 IVF

-IVF is used to assist with TTC processes of all kinds, but is particularly useful for women with certain fertility problems, such as damaged Fallopian tubes or low egg counts.
-It can also be used when working with a surrogate or after several unsuccessful rounds of IUI.
+IVF is used to assist with all types of conception processes, but is particularly useful for women with certain fertility problems, such as damaged Fallopian tubes or low egg reserves.
+It can also be used when working with donors, surrogates or after unsuccessful rounds of IUI.

 IUI

 Couples who are trying to conceive may start with IUI before turning to IVF treatment.
 The process involves inserting a sperm sample into the uterus at peak ovulation.
-Fertilisation naturally occurs once ovulation occurs, and this reduced travel time for sperm can increase the chances of successful pregnancy.
+Direct fertilisation at ovulation, with the reduced 'travel time' for sperm can increase the chances of successful pregnancy.
+Some IUI cycles are 'boosted' with ovulation drugs to improve hormone levels around the natural ovulation time.
+You may have to have scans to see how a follicle is developing, and to time when the IUI procedure will take place.

 IUI is essentially designed to give the sperm a better chance of reaching the egg compared to sexual intercourse.
-The treatment is usually recommended to couples who have had difficulty conceiving but aren’t experiencing any structural fertility problems, or for those who require donor sperm.
+The treatment is usually recommended to couples who have had difficulty conceiving but aren’t experiencing any structural fertility problems, or for those who require donor sperm, including same sex female couples.

 ICSI

-ICSI serves as part of the IVF procedure and entails extracting the best single healthy sperm from a sample and injecting it directly into the egg for fertilisation.
-In this sense, it is a more precise form of treatment - aimed primarily at helping men with fertility issues such as low sperm count or substandard sperm mobility.
+ICSI serves as part of the IVF procedure and entails extracting the healthiest sperm from a sample and injecting it directly into an egg for fertilisation.
+In this sense, it is a more precise form of treatment and is used primarily for helping men with fertility issues such as low sperm count or substandard sperm mobility to achieve fertilisation and creation of quality embryos.

-If you are considering holistic support alongside IVF, IUI, or ICSI as part of your fertility treatment, I would be happy to help you.
-I offer professional guidance for those needing help with TTC and fertility issues in Weymouth, Poundbury, and Dorset, as well as in other areas using virtual consulting.
-Feel free to reach out at any time, I'd love to hear from you.
+If you've been considering holistic support alongside IVF, IUI, or ICSI as part of your fertility treatment, I would love to chat with you.
+I offer professional guidance for those needing help with TTC and fertility issues in Weymouth and the surrounding areas in Dorset, as well as online using virtual consulting.
+Feel free to reach out at any time, using the contact form or booking your free call.